-Formed in 2011 by private equity fund InterEnergy Partners LP, InterEnergy Holdings (“InterEnergy”), whose roots are in the power generation business and continue today, owns and operates power distribution assets as well as fuel distribution and logistics businesses in Latin America and the Caribbean.
+Formed in 2011 by private equity fund InterEnergy Partners LP, InterEnergy Holdings (“InterEnergy”), whose roots are in the power generation business and continue today, owns and operates power distribution assets in Latin America and the Caribbean.
 Today, InterEnergy owns and operates businesses in the Dominican Republic, Panama, Jamaica, and Chile.

-InterEnergy’s generation portfolio aggregates approximately 1,000 MW of installed capacity across the region.
-We are also the exclusive supplier of electricity to the fast growing tourism resort area of Punta Cana-Bavaro, covering over 42,000 hotel rooms and over 26,000 low-tension clients.
+InterEnergy’s generation portfolio aggregates approximately 1,2500 MW of installed capacity across the region.
+InterEnergt is also the exclusive supplier of electricity to the fast growing tourism resort area of Punta Cana-Bavaro, covering over 50,000 hotel rooms and over 40,000 low-tension clients.